 The relationship between income generating bank services and the risks inherent in providing such services will affect RAROC levels.
 In other words, unsecured funding is often the least profitable for banks given the level of risk.
 In contrast, other services such as bond issuances and asset management generate minimal risk and provide high relative rates of return.

-By accurately tracking the rates of return generated by each banking relationships, corporations will possess a tool that will enable them to assess, control, and monitor the value of their banking relationships.
+By accurately tracking the rates of return generated by each banking relationships, corporations can possess a tool that will enable them to assess, control, and monitor the value of their banking relationships.

 Wherever RAROC can uncover sources of savings, such as in unnecessarily high credit lines, superfluous services, excessive fees, or abnormally high rates of return, treasurers will possess the tools and information to equalize the balance of power in future negotiations.